youssefelmougy/jaccard-selector/README.md

 If you use our application in your work, please cite [our paper]().

-> Youssef Elmougy, Akhiro Hayashi, Jun Shirako, and Vivek Sarkar.
-2023.
+> Youssef Elmougy, Akhiro Hayashi, and Vivek Sarkar.
+2024.
 Asynchronous Distributed Actor-based Approach to Jaccard Similarity for Genome Comparisons.

 Corresponding author: Youssef Elmougy ([yelmougy3@gatech.edu](mailto:yelmougy3@gatech.edu))